Consumers need personal umbrella insurance, but most of them have never heard of this coverage nor have they been offered a quote.

 That’s an opportunity for agents and brokers to stand out.

-Here are five tips for increasing umbrella sales:
+Here are five tips for how to sell umbrella insurance.

 The best way to sell umbrella policies is to help your customers understand their full exposure, so you can recommend adequate protection.
 Many customers are offered a price quote on their existing policy limits without an in-depth interview and risk analysis.